-Jeffrey Mosser is a theatre-maker based in Chicago, IL, and Founder/Core Member of Project: Project Theatre Ensemble – a devising theatre dedicated to ensemble-based storytelling that blends scripted material with improvisation in site-specific/non-traditional spaces.
-Preferring creating to interpreting, they explore and experiment with form, participation, and the role of the audience.
+Jeffrey Mosser is a theatre-maker based in Chicago, IL, and Founder/Core Member of Project: Project Theatre Ensemble – a devising theatre company dedicated to ensemble-based storytelling that blends scripted material with improvisation in site-specific/non-traditional spaces.
+Preferring creating to interpreting, Project: Project explores and experiments with form, participation, and the role of the audience.

-Previously as Social Media and Community Outreach Director for the Plays for Presidents Festival he helped coordinate the largest election-year theatrical event in the United States since the Federal Theatre Project’s It Can’t Happen Here: 46 productions of 44 Plays for 44 Presidents in communities across the country.
+Previously as Social Media and Community Outreach Director for the Plays for Presidents Festival Jeff helped coordinate the largest election-year theatrical event in the United States since the Federal Theatre Project’s It Can’t Happen Here.
+He organized, partially recruited, and connected 46 productions of 44 Plays for 44 Presidents in communities across the country.

 Favorite directing credits include Shiver: A Fairytale of Anxious Proportions1 1.
 A Phobic Folklorist Fugues the Fuck Out, How May I Connect You?
 (Or, Scenes in the Key of D:\) and What Are You Doing Here? with Project: Project Theatre Ensemble, bobraushenbergamerica at the National High School Institute, 44 Plays for 44 Presidents at Bad Habit Productions, T: An MBTA Musical (Broadway World Best Musical, Best Director 2011, 2012) at American Repertory Theatre’s Club Oberon, Rosencrantz and Guildenstern are Dead (DASH: Best Director Nominee) at the Footlight Club, and Imagination and A Threepenny Space Opera at Actors Theatre of Louisville.